A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Main Theoretical Results

 can be evaluated.

 The most important members of this class of distributions are the Gaussian distributions.
-Here, the function $g$ is given by $g(t) = \exp(-t/2)$, and so the product in \eqref{eq:normconstant} is equal to $1$.
+In this case, the function $g$ is given by $g(t) = \exp(-t/2)$, and so the product in Eq.\@ \eqref{eq:normconstant} is equal to $1$.
 This gives us the bound of $\mathrm{det}\left(\Sigma^{-1/2}\right)\pi^{-d/2}$ for the multivariate Gaussian density.
 The following lemma therefore implies that the condition of bounded densities is fulfilled by any process whose first $d$ observations are elliptically distributed with a sufficiently well-behaved function $g$, most importantly Gaussian processes.